openebs-archive/openebs-docs/docs/installation.md

-Set the existing cluster-admin user context or the newly created context by using the following command
+Set the existing cluster-admin user context or the newly created context by using the following command.

 Example: